Angoulême: Antiquity

 The town was not located on major roads and was considered by the poet Ausonius as a small town.
 No Roman monuments have been found but it benefited from the Pax Romana and from trade on the river.
 The town had a prosperous period at the end of the Roman Empire.
 The rocky promontory overlooking the Charente 80 m high and over the Anguienne 60 m high formed a strategic position.
 It was raised to the rank of capital of civitas (at the end of the 3rd or 4th centuries) and the first fortress dates from the end of the Roman Empire.
 The rampart called Bas-Empire which surrounds 27 hectares of land was maintained until the 13th century.
 The network of Roman roads were then reorganized to link the town with the surrounding cities of Bordeaux, Saintes, Poitiers, Limoges, and Périgueux.

 The city of Haut-Empire remained unknown for a long time.
 Recent excavations have provided details on the power of the Roman city.
 A well dug in an early era shows that the water table was very high.
-A large thermal spa complex was found under the courthouse which is usually related to water supply through an aqueduct.
+A large thermal spa complex was found under the courthouse which is usually related to water supplied through an aqueduct.

 The first bishop of Angoulême was Saint Ausone of Angoulême in the 3rd century.
 The administrative importance of the city was strengthened by the implementation of a County in the 6th century with Turpion (or Turpin) (839–863), adviser to Charles the Bald.
 However, the town was always attached to the various kingdoms of Aquitaine and the end of antiquity for the city was in 768, when Pepin the Short defeated Hunald II and linked it to the Frankish kingdom.
 In June 2019, archeologists discovered a prehistoric stone with an engraving of a horse and other animals near Angoulême station.
 The Palaeolithic stone plate is estimated to be about 12,000 years old.